 Checking Multiple API Endpoints, and Using Variables

-Uptime.com can use API to verify not only that a query was successful, but the data itself using specific values we ask it to retrieve.
+Uptime.com can monitor an API to verify not only that a query was successful, but the data itself using specific values it retrieved.
 We will use this operation to query multiple endpoints with the same variable.

 We will use 8 steps including both commands and validators to finalize our check.